The 1 million pound stunt

-So first is dead weight, the usual number we speak of, aka weight carrying tow capacity.
+So first is dead weight, the usual number we speak of, aka weight carrying tow capacities.
 This means attaching a trailer to a hitch behind the truck.
 Part of the cargo weight is carried by the truck’s rear axle.
-A truck can usually pull equal amount of dead weight as itself.
+A truck can usually pull an equal amount of dead weight as itself.
 Check out more explanations at Hitch Source.

 However, each vehicle usually has a second, usually higher weight capacity called towing weight, aka weight distribution towing capacity.
-Using a weight distribution hitch, the weight is more even distributed to all axles as well as the trailer, and resulting in 2x and sometimes 3x towing capacity as seen in goose neck and 5th wheel hitch applications.
+Using a weight-distribution hitch, the weight is more evenly distributed to all axles as well as the trailer, and resulting in 2x and sometimes 3x towing capacity as seen in gooseneck and 5th wheel hitch applications.

 But what about Elon’s pickup towing 300,000 lbs?

-Few month ago, Elon tweeted that the upcoming Tesla made pickup will be able to 300,000 lbs or 150 tons.
-Now we are no towing expert, but the logical explanation is that Elon is referring to free weight towing.
-Otherwise it implies that a pick up truck can handle 75 tons on its rear axle (dead tow) or 50 tons on each of its axles in a distributed tow.
+A few months ago, Elon tweeted that the upcoming Tesla-made pickup will be able to 300,000 lbs or 150 tons.
+Now we are no towing experts, but the logical explanation is that Elon is referring to free weight towing.
+Otherwise, it implies that a pickup truck can handle 75 tons on its rear axle (dead tow) or 50 tons on each of its axles in a distributed tow.

 Back to the Train – It’s actually really easy

 Turn’s out both the F150 and Boring dirt cart stunt are quite easy to pull off because 1) the load is free weight towed and 2) rail tracks have super low friction coefficient.
-Road and Track Magazine breaks down the science in pretty simple terms where basically any pickup trucks could have done this pretty much.
+Road and Track Magazine breaks down the science is pretty simple terms where basically any pickup truck could have done this pretty much.

 Let’s imagine we have a 100-pound rubber ball sitting in a pile of loose sand.
 Say the coefficient of rolling resistance is 0.3.
 If we tie a string to that ball, it would take a 30-pound force to move it (F = Crr*N = 0.3*100 = 30 lbf).
 Now if we take that same ball and place it on concrete—a much firmer surface—suddenly our coefficient of rolling resistance decreases to about 0.01.